 Both Cloud and Dedicated servers are two types of hosting solutions that you will find across many professional web hosting companies.
 Whether you're a small business or a thriving enterprise, the question remains: what is the difference between Cloud and Dedicating hosting and which one is the best solution for you?

-Cloud hosting wins over with price, as there is no hardware to purchase and, you usually only pay for what you use or need.
-While your business grows, you’ll be able to scale up by adding more file space for more or larger websites.
-Because Dedicated Servers are actual physical pieces of hardware that you can own, sometimes have a setup fee can be associated with them.
-The freedom of having your own Dedicated Server also means you’ll be paying for maximum power even though you may not be utilizing all of the server’s resources.
+Having your own Dedicated Server also means you’ll have the freedom of paying for maximum power, even though the server may not be utilizing all of its resources.
 Your hosting provider can maintain both Cloud VPS and Dedicated servers but, dedicated servers will often need an additional team with a deeper understanding of resource monitoring and troubleshooting.
-Lastly, Cloud VPS average entry-level servers start at around $60 per month while a dedicated entry-level server starts off around $199 per month.
+Lastly, Cloud VPS average entry-level VPS servers start at around $60 per month while an entry-level dedicated server starts off around $199 per month.

 Uptime is defined as the amount of time your server is online and available to your users.
 For most, uptime is of the utmost importance because businesses rely on the revenue or information that their site provides.
 More frequently, cloud environments uptimes are improving although, there is always the chance of downtime due to resource abuse from other customers residing on the same server.